patmorin/patmorin.github.io/_projects/layered-partitions.md

    Let $G$ be the $k$-nearest-neighbour graph of an $n$-point set in $\R^d$.
 Then $G$ is a subgraph of $K\boxtimes P\boxtimes P\boxtimes\cdots\boxtimes P$ where $K$ is a clique of size at most $f(d,k)$, $P$ is a path, and the number of occurrences of $P$ in the product is $d$.
 </div>

-I think the case $d=1$ is not too hard: the $k$-nearest neighbour graph of a $1$-d point set has pathwidth $O(k)$ and maximum degree $O(k)$.
-I think that means its a subgraph of $K_{O(k^2)}\boxtimes P$.
+I think the case $d=1$ is not too hard: If the points are $x_1<x_2<\cdots<x_n$, then consider the graph that contains the edges $x_{i+r}x_i$ for each $r\in\lbrace-k,\ldots,k\rbrace$ and each $i\in\lbrace 1,\ldots,n\rbrace$.
+This graph contains the $k$-nearest neighbour graph and has bandwidth $O(k)$.
+Having bandwidth $O(k)$ is equivalent to being a subgraph of $K_{O(k)}\boxtimes P$.
+(David Wood pointed out the connection between $K_x\boxtimes P$ and bandwidth.)
 The case $d=2$ is still open.

 ## The structure of $k$-quasiplanar graphs

 A topological graph is $k$-quasiplanar if it contains no $k$-tuple of pairwise crossing edges.
 An old conjecture states that, for every $k$, there exists a constant $c_k$ such that every $n$-vertex $k$-quasiplanar graph has at most $c_k n$ edges.
 This is known to be true for $k\in\lbrace 3, 4\rbrace$.
 (See [Suk](https://arxiv.org/pdf/1106.0958.pdf) for $k=4$ case and [Ackerman and Tardos](https://www.sciencedirect.com/science/article/pii/S0097316506001397) for a nice proof of the $k=3$ case.)

 We can't hope to have a product structure theorem even for $3$-quasiplanar graphs because a grid plus an apex vertex has diameter 2, treewidth $\Omega(\sqrt{n})$ and is 3-quasiplanar.
-Still, I would like to know if some of the applications like queue-number and non-repetitive colouring still work for 3-outerplanar.
+Still, I would like to know if some of the applications like queue-number and non-repetitive colouring still work for 3-quasiplanar.
 The idea would be to identify a set of *exceptional vertices* that we can remove to get an $f(k)$-planar graph, solve the problem on the planar graph and then deal with these exceptional vertices separately.

+**Update (from David Wood):** 3-quasiplanar graphs include all thickness 2 graphs, which include 1-subdivisions of all complete graphs.
+So 3-quasiplanar graphs have unbounded queue-number and unbounded nonrepetitive chromatic number.
+In the language of Nesetril and Ossona de Mendez, they are somewhere dense.
+This is part of the reason why the conjecture that k-quasiplanar graphs have bounded average degree is so hard.

+In light of the preceding update, this seems like a fruitless pursuit.

 ## The structure of graphs with (hereditary) linear crossing numbers